 Need the Perfect Business Apology?

 Extending the perfect business apology can be slightly more complex than apologizing in our personal life.

-content of the apology itself, the timing, and the manner in which it is delivered really depends on the parties involved.
+Regardless of how the apology is delivered, through a business apology letter or verbal communication, the basic principles are the same.
+However, the content of the apology itself, the timing, and the manner in which it is delivered really depends on the parties involved.

 In business, there are simply more factors at play.